Wedding Bar Options

 Bride sitting with bridesmaids at the bar station during the wedding reception.

-This is especially popular for modern weddings in Charlotte, where guest experience is a top priority.
+This trend is especially popular for modern weddings in Charlotte, where guest experience is a priority.
+Mocktails ensure everyone has something to enjoy without compromising on style.

 Bride enjoying with bridesmaids on the dance floor.